Duke Robinson: Professional career

-2009 NFL Draft
+2009 NFL draft

-Robinson was considered the number one guard prospect by many NFL scouting analyst and projected to go 2nd round of the draft until a poor performance in the BCS championship game prior to the draft.
+Robinson was considered the number one guard prospect by many NFL scouting analyst and projected to go in the second round of the draft until a poor performance in the BCS championship game prior to the draft.

 He was praised for his leadership, his ability to pass protect and be a force in the running game.

 Carolina Panthers

 Duke was selected in the fifth round of the 2009 draft with the 163rd overall pick by the Carolina Panthers.

 Tennessee Titans

 Duke Robinson was signed to the Titans on January 6, 2012.
 He was then released on April 20, 2012.

 Utah Blaze

 Duke signed with the Utah Blaze of the Arena Football League on May 6, 2013.

 Spokane Shock

 Robinson was assigned to the Spokane Shock after the AFL dispersal draft on September 6, 2013.

 Philadelphia Soul

 On May 28, 2014, Robinson was traded by the Shock to the Philadelphia Soul for Fred Shaw.